jacobwalton/country-info-app/README.md

 ## Description:

-An easy to use application which allows the user to search sort countries by various parameters.
+An easy to use application that allows the user to search sort countries by various parameters.

 _Deployed here via Vercel:_ https://country-info-app.vercel.app/